 Printing Your Would You Rather Conversation Cards

-Click here to download.
-This will open a PDF document.
-Download or save the PDF to your own computer.
-Open the PDF and print the page you require.
-When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
+Click here to download: Would You Rather?
+Conversation Game Cards This will prompt you to save the PDF document to your computer.
+Open the PDF and print the pages you require.
+When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size.
 I suggest printing onto card stock or matte photo paper.
 Laminate the printed cards for durability.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.

 Please note: All Childhood 101 printables are for personal use only, you may not use any part of this content for commercial purposes-that includes selling the document, giving it away to promote your business or website, or printing the file to sell.
 You may not share, loan or redistribute these documents.
 Teachers may use multiple copies for students in their own classroom.